astral-sh/ruff/docs/faq.md

 looking for a corresponding Python module (in reality, a directory named `foo` or a file named `foo.py`).

-If the `src` field is omitted, Ruff will default to using the "project root" as the only first-party source.
+If the `src` field is omitted, Ruff will default to using the "project root", along with a `"src"` subdirectory, as the first-party sources, to support both flat and nested project layouts.
 The "project root" is typically the directory containing your `pyproject.toml`, `ruff.toml`, or `.ruff.toml` file, unless a configuration file is provided on the command-line via the `--config` option, in which case, the current working directory is used as the project root.

-In this case, Ruff would only check the top-level directory.
-Instead, we can configure Ruff to consider `src` as a first-party source like so:
+In this case, Ruff would check the `"src"` directory by default, but we can configure it as an explicit, exclusive first-party source like so:

 === "pyproject.toml"